adderbyte/GYM_XPLANE_ML/FlightDataVizDashBoard/Readme.md

 ######  Use Case scenario
 ---------------------------------------

-* Monitor parameters when running training XPlane in Headless mode
+* Monitor parameters when running training model in Headless mode
 * Visualisation of important Flight Parameters.